rodsantis/cs50p-finalproject/README.md

     import get_movie
     import sys
     ```
-    The file have a *main() function*, one function to deal with the directors information and another to deal with the actors information.
+    The file have a *main() function*, one to check if the game information have the minimum amount of 4 values in the list, one function to deal with the directors information and another to deal with the actors information.

-    The first thing that will happen is that the *main() function* will be printing the game instructions and then will be checking in a *while loop* if the return value of the *get_movie.py* function returned all of the necessary values (which should be 4) or not.
+    The first thing that will happen is that the *main() function* will be printing the game instructions and then will be checking in a *while loop* (through the created function) if the return value of the *get_movie.py* function returned all of the necessary values (which should be 4) or not.
 If not 4 it will be asking *get_movie.py* for another value until it satisfy the number of values 4 within our list.

     Once we have the necessary number of values we will be processing then, some indexes in the list ([0] and [3]) are always the same, they contain only 2 key/value pair so I have assigned them to the variable without the need of another function.